org-metaeffekt/metaeffekt-documentation/metaeffekt-annex/README.md

 Remarks:
 - within SPDX - for example of package element level - the concluded license maps the effective license here.
-- concluded and effective licenses are regarded equivalent; we currently stick to the different terminology until further notice.
+- concluded and effective licenses are regarded as equivalent; we currently stick to the different terminology until further notice.

 ### License Options